Xenish/-GPT/docs/research/reporting.md

 ## Overview

-The reporting system provides automated generation of professional HTML, Markdown, and JSON reports for research activities.
-It supports:
+The reporting system provides automated generation of professional HTML, Markdown, and JSON reports for research, live, ensemble, and backtest workflows.
+All outputs share the same unified `Report` contract so strategy search, ensemble, backtest, live, and portfolio flows can plug into a single model.

-- **Strategy Parameter Search Reports**: Top performers, parameter sensitivity, performance distributions
-- **Ensemble Strategy Reports**: Component comparison, weight evolution, bandit statistics
-- **Customizable Formats**: HTML (styled), Markdown, JSON
-- **API Integration**: Generate reports via REST endpoints

 ## Architecture